 The first strong indication that Starbucks is planning to move its focus beyond coffee and into other beverages and food products was when the company logo was redesigned in 2011 to remove the words “coffee” and “Starbucks”.
 This logo is in use till date and is one of the most visual and recognisable elements of the company.

 The company’s brand strategy has kept pace with time and has evolved to take advantage of new and emerging customer engagement platforms.
-The company operates a website called mystarbucksidea.com, where customers can leave ideas for the company to expand and improve its products, experience, better engagement with the community and enhance social responsibility.
-This is akin to the emerging methodology of “crowdsourcing” in the field of innovation.
+The company operates a website called ideas.starbucks.com, where customers can leave ideas for the company to expand and improve its products and customer experience, improve engagement with the community and enhance social responsibility.
+This is akin to the emerging methodology of “crowd-sourcing” in the field of innovation.

 The brand has a sizable social media and digital presence, which has received renewed focus in recent years.
 This has been driven by the need to better engage with customers and also be visible on platforms where target or future customers spend time online.
 The brand has an active Facebook page, a Twitter account, Instagram page, a Google+ community, a Pinterest page and a video channel on YouTube.
 In 2015, Starbucks collaborated with Duracell Powermat to roll out wireless charging in its UK stores, thereby adding to the customer experience and bringing digital innovation into its stores.

-In 2014, the company launched its first global brand campaign titled “Meet me at Starbucks”.
+A brand campaign has the purpose of developing a brand with the aid of communication.
+In 2014, Starbucks launched its first global brand campaign titled “Meet me at Starbucks”.
 The campaign chronicles a day in the life of Starbucks through a mini-documentary format.
 The campaign was shot in 59 different stores located in 28 different countries, using 39 local filmmakers, 10 local photographers and one director coordinating all the people involved.

-Starbucks is not a stranger to advertising and has spent significant amounts of money in advertising.
-During the low growth phase of the company in 2008, it invested around USD 200 million on advertising.
-The first global brand campaign in 2014 is a deviation from its existing advertising and communication strategy, where the focus has always been on its products.
+Starbucks is not a stranger to brand and marketing campaigns and has spent significant amounts of money in various campaigns.
+During the low growth phase of the company in 2008, it invested around USD 200 million on campaigns.
+The first global brand campaign in 2014 is a deviation from its existing brand promotion and communication strategy, where the focus has always been on its products.
 But the key thing to note is that the campaign still focuses on the customer experience, which is a direct link with the core values and philosophy.

-The advertising strategy is still unique, unconventional and does not follow tried and tested advertising models.
+Starbucks’ brand promotion strategy is still unique, unconventional and does not follow tried and tested advertising models.
 Starbucks rarely advertises on billboards, newspapers, and magazines and through posters.
-Television ads generally focus on specific product offerings highlighting the Starbucks way of preparing them and for promotional campaigns (e.g. free latte till noon on 14 March).
+The company’s few television ads generally focus on specific product offerings highlighting the Starbucks way of preparing them and for promotional campaigns (e.g. free latte till noon on 14 March).

 The company has strongly believed in developing and building the brand through word-of-mouth channels and by being visible in a consumer’s life.
-This brand building principle is clearly reflected in the company’s advertising and communication strategies.
+This brand building principle is clearly reflected in the company’s brand promotion and communication strategies.

 Starbucks has had its fair share of challenges in its history.
 In 2008, the company was on the verge of bankruptcy when Howard Schultz came back as a CEO.
 He is credited to have successfully turned around the company into a global powerhouse of today.
 When he came back during those difficult phases, cost cutting and gaining efficiency in operations were made the primary focus areas.
 More than 800 Starbucks stores were closed in the United States alone over 2008 and 2009.
 The global recession also made it difficult for the company to come out of its low growth phase due to continuous cutback on customer spending.
 This experience of Starbucks raises some fundamental questions about the future of the brand and the strength of its brand equity.